saxicek/odpad-praha8.cz/README.md

     `git push`

 ## License
-This code is dedicated to the public domain to the maximum extent permitted by applicable law, pursuant to CC0 (http://creativecommons.org/publicdomain/zero/1.0/)
+This code is licensed under the MIT License.
+(See LICENSE.txt)

 ## Acknowledgements

-This application makes use of or was inspired by the following open source projects:
+This application makes use of or was inspired by the following projects:

  - [BootLeaf](https://github.com/bmcbride/bootleaf)
  - [Leaflet](http://leafletjs.com/)